-In New Jersey, when a child is injured in an accident caused by another party, their parent or legal guardian is allowed to pursue damages on the child’s behalf.
-These types of cases have unique factors that are different than personal injury cases that involve adults.
-This is one reason why parents should consider consulting with a personal injury lawyer in Trenton, NJ to handle the claim for them.
+In New Jersey, when a child is injured in an accident caused by another person, their parent or legal guardian is allowed to pursue damages on the child’s behalf.
+These types of cases have unique factors that are different than personal injury cases.
+This is one reason why parents should consider consulting with a personal injury lawyer in Trenton, NJ, such as the lawyers at Davis & Brusca, LLC, to handle the claim for them.

-Every state has its own statute of limitations that a person has to file an injury claim.
-This is usually two to three years from the date of injury.
+Every personal injury claim has a time limit, called a statute of limitations.
+These statutes set a deadline for filing the injury claim.
 Once the stature has expired, so does the opportunity for a victim to file a claim against the at-fault party.

-If your child has been injured in an accident, contact Davis & Brusca, LLC to meet with a dedicated Trenton, NJ personal injury lawyer and find out what legal options you may have.
+If your child has been injured in an accident, contact Davis & Brusca, LLC today.
+Our dedicated Trenton, NJ personal injury lawyers are here to help.
+Call us to find out what legal options you may have.